 The problem with food boxes for packaging starts at the design stage.
 Each type of packaging necessitates the use of numerous resources, including energy, water, chemicals, petroleum, minerals, wood, and textiles.
 Its production frequently releases greenhouse gases, heavy metals, and particles into the air, as well as wastewater and/or sludge containing harmful pollutants.

-Natural gas generated either from natural gas processing or crude oil refining, is the most common source of feed stocks for plastics production in the United States.
-Polypropylene, polystyrene, polyvinyl chloride, polyethylene terephthalate, and polyethylene are the seven types of plastic polymers that account for 70% of all plastic production.
+Natural gas generated either from natural gas processing or crude oil refining is the most common source of feedstocks for plastics production in the UK.
+Polypropylene, polystyrene, polyvinyl chloride, polyethene terephthalate, and polyethene are the seven types of plastic polymers that account for 70% of all plastic production.
 They’re all created from fossil fuels and utilized in food packaging.